Kris Letang Game Preview: Penguins vs. Islanders

 Letang Season Stats Insights

-- In 32 games this season, Letang has a plus-minus of +3, while averaging 24:43 on the ice per game.
+- In 34 games this season, Letang has averaged 24:41 on the ice, while putting up a plus-minus rating of +9.

-- In three of 32 games this season, Letang has scored a goal, but there are no multi-goal efforts on his ledger.
+- Letang has a goal in three of 34 contests this season, but no multi-goal games so far.

-- In 14 of 32 games this season, Letang has registered a point, including two games with two or more points.
+- In 15 of 34 games this year, Letang has recorded a point, and three of those games included multiple points.

-- Letang has had an assist in a game 12 times this year over 32 games played, with multiple assists in two games.
+- In 13 of 34 games this year, Letang has registered an assist, and in three of those matches recorded two or more.

 Sign up for Underdog fantasy today.